New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the prepare_solana_nonce_init tool do? +

 Explicit one-time setup of a per-wallet durable-nonce account at the deterministic PDA PublicKey.createWithSeed(wallet, 'vaultpilot-nonce-v1', SystemProgram.programId).
 MOST USERS DO NOT NEED TO CALL THIS DIRECTLY — prepare_solana_native_send / prepare_solana_spl_send auto-bundle the same setup into the user's first send.
 Use this tool when the user wants the setup standalone (e.g. before a Jupiter swap or MarginFi action, which can't safely auto-bundle due to size + ALT constraints), or to re-init after a prepare_solana_nonce_close.
 Costs ~0.00144 SOL rent-exempt seed + ~0.000005 SOL tx fee; the rent is fully reclaimable via prepare_solana_nonce_close.
 Refuses if a nonce account already exists at the derived PDA.
 This init tx uses a regular recent blockhash (no nonce to use yet — same constraint that makes auto-bundling possible inside native/SPL sends).
-It is categorised as a Write tool in the VaultPilot MCP MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the VaultPilot MCP MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does prepare_solana_nonce_init accept? +